graveja0/health-care-markets/README.md

 Because the cluster walktrap algorithm is hierarchical, it’s useful to plot out a heatmap and dendogram of the unipartite (ZIP-ZIP) matrix.
-This allows us to visualize not only the strengh of hospital connections between two ZIPs, but also the specific clustering hierarchy that gives rise to the detected communities.
+This allows us to visualize not only the strengh of hospital connections between two ZIPs, but also the specific clustering process that gives rise to the detected communities.

 ![](output/figures/dendogram-cluster-walktrap.png)